Autofill Help

 <form>

-- In the Network tab, click on the link to the form
+- In the Network tab, click the link to the form

 action